What is Occupational Therapy (OT)?

 Definition of Occupational Therapy has changed over the years.
 Early definition emphasized the use of occupation as a remedial activity to help restore the individual to an improved state of physical and mental health and practice areas were limited.
 But nowadays, the demand and scope of occupational therapy have been increased and so the definition is also changed (improved).

 An occupational therapist works in different settings such as outpatient clinics, mental health centers, public and private schools, home health care agencies, and private practice.
+Occupational therapy Assistant and occupational therapy Aide helps occupational therapist in assessment and intervention planning.

 OT client base is ranging from newborn to elderly with a wide range of physical, mental, and psychosocial disorders.